 After our bellies were full and the sun had sat all the way, we took wishing boats down to the lake.
 You can purchase them at the farmstand for $3 each.

 We all wrote our wishes on the white tissue paper, lighted the tea candle, and set them to sail on the lake.
 It was beautiful!

 More info on these: You don’t keep the wooden pieces of the wishing lantern.
 The staff here collect them from the lake the next day, though we were up and fishing early so we saw them along the lake bed and put them on a table for the crew.
 This enabled us to take our white tissue wishes home with us.
 If you want to write your wishes, also, consider bringing the paper and pens down to the fire pit with you.
 That’s where we wrote ours.
 You’ll want to get them well before dark, though.
 The store closes at 5pm.

 The Plucky Peacock is the farmstand for Candlelight Forest.
 You’ll find ice cream, water, sodas and a few other goodies here.
-There is usually also an opportunity to order a picnic lunch, but it’s on hiatus due to COVID.
+There is usually also an opportunity to order a picnic lunch, but was on hiatus when we visited.